BlogSpam-Net/blogspam-api/README.md

     * IP
     * etc
 * Once the submission has been decoded from JSON invoke a series of plugins against it.
-    * If any single plugin decides the submission was spam report that
+    * If any single plugin decides the submission was spam report that.
     * Otherwise return a "good" result.

 I'm not going to change this basic setup, so really I need a golang HTTP-server that listens for POST-submissions, decodes the JSON, and invokes a series of "plguins" on it.
 The plugins won't be _real_ plugins, but self-contained test-code.